Return home to Gentle Giant Tour History

 May 15 Buffalo, New York Kleinhan's Music Hall

 The band 805 opened the show, as they had in Rensselaer, Syracuse and possibly Rochester, and the place was packed with the Buffalo Evening News reporting an attendance of 1,800.
 A member of 805 has since recalled GG as being “humble and friendly and very funny in the dressing room“.
+According to one fan in the audience, the lights came on at the end of the show but the audience kept clapping.
+The lights went off again and the band returned to complete their encore.
 Sadly, it was after this gig that a truck carrying some of Giant’s equipment was involved in an accident.

 Buffalo ad May 15, 1980